Digit112/Web-Quiz/README.md

 - `case-sensitive` (optional; inherits by default): Whether a response with the same text but wrong letter casing counts as correct.
 By default, inherits from the parent QuestionGroup.
 If inheriting is impossible (because all ancestors also inherit), defaults to `false`.
 - `mode-of-presentation` (optional; inherits by default): Whether this question requires a `verbatim` response from the user, or a `multiple-choice` selection.
 By default, inherits from the parent QuestionGroup.
 If inheriting is impossible (because all ancestors also inherit), defaults to `verbatim`.
 - `max-choices` (optional; inherits by default): How many options should be shown to the user by default in `multiple-choice` presentation.
 Fewer options may be displayed if an insufficient number of incorrect answers can be found by the system.
 By default, inherits from the parent QuestionGroup.
 If inheriting is impossible (because all ancestors also inherit), defaults to `4`.
-- `typo-forgiveness-level` (optional; inherits by default): The level of typo forgivness, with higher levels being more likely to grade an answer correct despite small errors including insertions, deletions, and substitutions.
+- `typo-forgiveness-level` (optional; inherits by default): The level of typo forgiveness, with higher levels being more likely to grade an answer correct despite small errors including insertions, deletions, and substitutions.
 Must be one of `"none"`, `"low"`, `"medium"`, or `"high"`.
 If inheriting is impossible (because all ancestors also inherit), defaults to `low`.
 See [link](#typo-forgiveness) for details on this.
+- `correct-answer-source` (optional; inherits by default): Where to obtain the correct response to a question which will be shown to the user in multiple-choice mode.
+If `"random"`, chooses a random (non-hidden) answer.
+If `"primary"`, always uses the primary (first) answer.
+If inheriting is impossible (because all ancestors also inherit), defaults to `random`.
+Naturally, this makes no difference unless a questions has multiple answers.

 ### QuestionList